bryanpaget/ZonePresentationNovember2025/content/slides-en.md

 - **AI model integration** - advancing from proof of concept
 - **Multi-variate anomaly detection** and clustering analysis

-> We're building the future of data science at StatCan
+> Building the future of data science at StatCan

 ---